 Renewing an agreement

 When your rental agreement ends, you don’t always have to move out.
-If you want to stay in the property, you should contact your rental provider or agent to see if you can sign a new agreement or move onto a month to month agreement.
-Read more about Renewing a rental agreement (lease).
+If you want to stay in the property, you should contact your rental provider or agent to see if you can sign a new agreement or move onto a month-to-month agreement.
+Read more about Renewing a rental agreement.

 Ending an agreement

 A rental agreement can end for several reasons.
 Some common reasons are:

 - the renter has decided to move out

 - the agreement has reached its end date

 - the rental provider wants to move in, sell the property or do major repairs

 - the renter has stopped paying rent, is putting others in danger, has badly damaged the property or is breaking the rules of the agreement.

 For more information on the reasons rental agreements can end, view Renter giving notice or Immediate notice for violence, dangerous behaviour and serious damage.